WZTourney/wztourney.github.io/docs/index.md

-# Clash of the Clans: WZ Tourney #003
+# WZ Tourney #003: Clash of the Clans

 This will be a High Risk High Reward kill centered tournament involving essentially 2 rounds.